 This semester lab course introduces basic concepts in the ecology of individual organisms, their populations, and the biological communities in which they live.
 Emphasis is on terrestrial plant and animal ecology.
 The historical, evolutionary, and ecological processes determining the distribution of ecosystems, habitats, and species are introduced.
 Theories of competition, predation, disease, and mutualism help explain the functioning of biological communities.
 For Third and Fourth Formers.

 The science of Biome Ecology classifies Earth’s terrestrial ecosystems into major ecological units that are correlated with regional climate types.
 The course begins with a basic overview of the principles of ecology.
-Students study Tropical Rainforests, Tropical Dry Forests, Tropical Savannas, Temperate Grasslands, Mediterranean Scrub Forests, Taiga, and Temperate Rain Forests, Deserts, Deciduous Forests, Tundra, and Rivers and Lakes.
+Students study Tropical Rainforests, Tropical Dry Forests, Tropical Savannas, Temperate Grasslands, Mediterranean Scrub Forests, Taiga, Temperate Rainforests, Deserts, Deciduous Forests, Tundra, and Rivers and Lakes.
 Students study the human impact on each of the ecosystems.
 Students must have successfully completed a course in introductory biology.
 For Fifth and Sixth Formers.

 Students in this course study the anatomy of a diverse selection of animal life.
 They learn the homologous and analogous structures and functions found in invertebrates and vertebrates.
 Students investigate structures at the cellular level through microscopes; the study of larger animals involves the dissection of preserved specimens.
 The course will also include how today’s newer classification system reflects a more phylogenetic arrangement and more consistent evolutionary relationships.
 Prerequisite: Biology.
 For Fourth and Fifth Formers.